ganeshkbhat/loadbalancer/README.md

 # loadbalancer
-A simple threaded and clustered load balancer for nodejs
+A simple threaded and clustered load balancer for nodejs with different forwarding algorithms and server request handling options

 ### DO NOT INSTALL - IN DEVELOPMENT